American Indian languages

 What was Assiniboine transportation like in the days before cars?
 Did they paddle canoes?

-No--the Assiniboine Indians weren't coastal people, and usually traveled over land.
+No--the Assiniboine Indians weren't coastal people, and most of their travels were over land.
 Originally the Assiniboines used

 dogs pulling travois (a kind of drag sled) to help them carry their belongings.